We just had this audio sound right from Ian Harvey on the CNN yesterday talking about how tough it's going to be on Caitlin Jenner.

 But in reality, he was a Sicilian American from Louisiana.

-Is an actor.
+He's an actor.

 Yes.

-Is a freaking actor.
+He's a freaking actor.

 Let me look at this.

-Is a this is a great point.
+This is a great point.

 But this was just liberal fraud.

-But we had way back, folks, this is in the 60s and 70s, when understandably many of you in this audience were not even a thought.
+But we had, way back, folks, this is in the 60s and 70s, when, understandably, many of you in this audience were not even a thought.

-And we were on this kick, you know, anti-pollution and anti-trash and garbage and uh keep America clean and all this, which is fine and dandy.
+And we were on this kick, you know, anti-pollution and anti-trash and garbage and keep America clean and all this, which is fine and dandy.

-And the activist that had the plan going, produced a PSA that ran all over television.
+And the activist that had the plan going produced a PSA that ran all over television.

 And he's standing by the roadside as your average American family in the family sedan, mom and dad and the 2.8 kids and a scraggly dog.

-They go driving by and they throw a bunch of garbage at the car as they drive by.
+They go driving by and they throw a bunch of garbage at the car as they drive by, the Indian chief, and the garbage is blown by the wind across his moccasins and so forth.

-And he's standing there watching it, and a single tear is seen streaming down his cheek.
+And he's standing there watching it and a single tear is seen streaming down his cheek.

 And the image is clear.

-Native Americans were pristine.
+Native Americans were pristine, were never polluters.

 They were at one with nature.

-They were at one with the land, except the buffalo they wiped him out, but everything else they were in love with.
+They were at one with the land, except the buffalo they wiped them out.

 And they treated this nation with great respect.

-Mom and dad in the 2.8, a bunch of typical scruffy American kids, spoiled rot in a family standard, throwing a McDonald's bag out the car, polluting this land that was really the Indians.
+And then here we came, mom and dad in a 2.8, a bunch of typical scruffy American kids, spoiled rotten family staff, throwing a McDonald's bag out the car, polluting this land that was really the Indians.

 It was one of the biggest guilt trips that had been forced on the American people.